 - Star rating: PMS adoption is higher in the 3 star and above categories.
 The 4 and 5 star hotels with a breadth of facilities such as restaurants, spas, conference rooms are more likely to increase their need for management software.

 - Occupancy: the occupancy rates of hotels will impact whether a PMS is adopted – lower occupancy hotels (<30%) and seasonal hotels, for example, will be less likely to have invested in a PMS.

 Main Functionalities of a PMS

-There are many PMS providers are available in the market, which offers PMS products by hotel design and according to the size and type of the property.
+There are many PMS providers in the market, which offer PMS products by hotel design and according to the size and type of the property.
 A property management system will have two mandatory automated modules that are reservation system and front-desk operation.
 Other essential modules generally include customer data management, revenue management, report, and analytics.
 And big hotels or resorts certainly need point-of-sale (POS) services and back-office modules.

 A hotel reservation system holds all inventory data and dates, sending this information to the front desk module.
 The reservation system must be integrated with the website booking engine and other distribution channels.